defuse/defuse.github.io/content/posts/making-zcash-light-wallets-faster-and-more-private.md

 #### Performance Properties

 - The wallet must authenticate and sync the note commitment and nullifier sets.
-- The wallet must still update the witnesses for their unspent notes as usual.
 - Each time the wallet is launched, it has to download and trial-decrypt *at most the current day's worth of transactions*.
 - For all days previous to the current one, the wallet can fetch its